 An open call has been launched for companies who want to participate in the project and ‘partner light’ collaborations have been set up.

-Events such as networking nights, open field-lab days, a hackathon, etc. will facilitate communication between stakeholders and the broader public.
+Events such as networking nights, open field-lab days, a hackathon, etc. facilitate communication between stakeholders and the broader public.

 Cycling and running are two sports with increased popularity, both on the competitive as recreational level.

 Knowhow on sports technology and innovation in the south part of The Netherlands and the north part of Belgium (Flanders) has not yet been brought together in a larger platform, thereby profiling the region as ‘sport innovator’.

 Current available technologies do not fully meet the needs of the end-users (athletes, coaches, trainers, therapists, etc.).

 The new technologies will be innovative on the level of sensor, data communication, analytics and user implementation level.

 Current sport infrastructure will benefit from a living lab approach in which sport professionals work closely together with scientists and companies in creating new products and services.